primo-io/prototype-documentation/index.md

 ![instruction blocks](images/photo/instruction-blocks.jpg)

 The design for the shape of the instruction blocks is still being tested.
-The actual design works quite well, children grasp their meanings from the beginning, they just have some troubles at the beginning to get familiar with the left and right block.
-This is also because the "right" and "left" concept is generally quite new for them, for this reason we tried to visualize the direction on the block.
+The actual design works quite well, children easily grasp their meaning, they just have some troubles at the first to get familiar with the left and right block.
+This is also because the "right" and "left" concept is generally quite new for them.
 We are currently testing other blocks design, to improve this even further.

 <div class="videoWrapper">
 	<iframe src="//player.vimeo.com/video/50570097" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>